- Why build an electrically heated table?

 Step 8: Find your blankets

 The energy efficiency and thermal comfort of an electrically heated table are in large part determined by the type and size of the blankets you put over it.
-The blankets form part of the heat film insulation layer, but if they are long enough to reach the ground they also insulate the space under the table.
+The blankets form part of the heat film insulation layer, but if they are long enough to reach the ground they also trap warm air under the table.

 Radiant heating systems transfer energy to surfaces - including your body - and do not warm up the air directly.
 However, the air temperature under the table will slowly increase indirectly due to the higher surface temperatures of the blankets, the table, the carpet, and the person who sits at the table.
 During the experiments, the air temperature below my table at 25 cm above the floor increased by about 10°C (18°F).